Pages

 A Gathering of Eagles (1963) [NR] ****

 In the opening scene, Major General Happy Jack Kirby (Kevin McCarthy) and his staff arrive late at night at (the fictitious) Carmody Air Force Base, in northern California, to conduct an unannounced SAC ORI (Strategic Air Command Operational Readiness Inspection).
 The wing commander, Col. George Brooks, subsequently fails the ORI and is fired.
 Meanwhile, back at SAC HQ, Offutt AFB in Omaha, Nebraska, Col. Jim Caldwell (Rock Hudson) is giving a briefing for some civilian SAC observers.
-Then, when 4-star General Hewitt (Leif Erickson) offers the Carmody AFB wing commander position to Caldwell, a job which he eagerly accepts.
+Then, when 4-star General Hewitt (Leif Erickson) offers the Carmody AFB wing commander position to Caldwell, he eagerly accepts the job.

 This is Caldwell’s first wing command, and he knows it’s important for him to whip the SAC wing, which consists of B-52 bombers, KC-135 refueling tanker aircraft and Titan 1 missiles, into shape, so they can pass their next ORI, which can come unannounced at any time.